OCA/partner-contact/partner_stock_risk/README.rst

 To use this module, you need to:

 #.
 Go to *Customers > Financial Risk*
 #.
-Set limits and choose options to compute in credit limit.
+Set limits and choose options to compute in credit limit
 #.
-Go to **
+Go to *Inventory > All Operations*
+#.
+Try transfer a risk exceed partner picking

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas